Tokyo International Forum

 Under the plaza, a public concourse, which connects to local and regional rail networks, wraps around a central exhibition hall and becomes the main floor of the Glass Hall.
 Bridges and pedestrian ramps connect all conference rooms to the theaters and give the complex total flexibility to accommodate a wide range of event types.

-The Glass Hall, one of the most daring and imaginative structures ever built in Japan, consists of two intersecting glass and steel ellipses, which enclose a vast central lobby and unite the elements of the complex.
+The Glass Hall, one of the most daring and imaginative structures ever built in Japan, consists of two intersecting glass and steel arcs, which enclose a vast central lobby and unite the elements of the complex.
 This dramatic structure is composed of seven stories above ground and three below.
 The Hall’s 60-meter-high (197-foot-high) curtain wall, a thin veil of heat-strengthened laminated glass hanging from the roof, was designed as transparently as possible to allow visual connection from the theatres and the plaza to the curved granite wall housing the conference center beyond.

 The 10.5-meter by 5-meter (35 x 16-foot) Yurakucho Canopy, the world’s largest free-standing glass structure, shelters a staircase leading to the Yurakucho underground station and forms a key entrance to the complex.
 An innovative feature of the design was the construction of a standardized bezel and cam connection supporting the transfer of shear loads and in-plate forces through the glass roof plate and beam connections.
 The design approach required the application of fundamental structural principles to the design of a series of cantilevered glass beams bolted together to form composite beams, transferring the cantilever moments and shear loads through to a steel torsion support bar.